Junhepark/Surface-Adsorption-and-Geometry-Evaluator-SAGE-/README.md

 ## Citation

-If you use OCP App in your research, please cite:
+If you use SAGE App in your research, please cite:
 ```
-J. Park, D. Kim, "An integrated workflow application for machine-learning-assisted catalyst screening," SoftwareX (submitted).
+.
 ```

 ## Acknowledgements